 Directory of Missouri Prosecuting Attorneys

-There are 115 elected prosecutors in Missouri, corresponding with each county and including the City of St. Louis (a separate jurisdiction from St. Louis County).
-The following links provide more details and contact information for the prosecuting attorney in your county.
+Missouri has 115 elected prosecutors, one for each of its 114 counties and the city of St. Louis (a separate jurisdiction from St. Louis County).
+The following links provide contact information for the prosecuting attorney in your county.

 Note: Although we strive to provide the most current contact and website information available for the D.A. offices in this state, this information is subject to change.
 If you have found contact or website information that is not current, please contact us.

-Arraignments, plea bargaining, reduced sentencing -- it can all become a little overwhelming when you've been charged with a crime in Missouri.
-If you're facing prison time, a long probation, or steep fines, it's in your best interests to consult with a legal professional.
+Criminal charges can be overwhelming.
+If you're facing fines or prison time in Missouri, consult with a legal professional.
 Get started today and speak with an experienced Missouri criminal defense attorney near you.